jhermann/devpi-enterprisey/README.md

 ### Example for an index-per-team setup with shared global indexes

-The following shows how an index setup for a department with multiple teams can look like – it tries to strike a balance between simplicity and flexibility (i.e. independence and isolation of teams).
+The following shows how an index setup for a department with multiple teams can look like – it tries to strike a balance between flexibility (i.e. independence and isolation of teams) and simplicity.

 It's designed for the following requirements: